-Susan is responsible for the staffing, supervision, and training of personnel in the Training Department on the OR campus, as well as the Nursing, Dormitory Services, and Research and Development Departments.
+Susan is responsible for the staffing, supervision, and training of personnel in the Training Department on the OR campus, as well as the Veterinary, Nursing, Dormitory Services, and Research and Development Departments.
 She also shares dual responsibility with the VP of Training Operations CA for personnel within the Client Services Department and ensures that GDB provides a graduate follow-up program that promotes the useful life and effectiveness of each team.

 Susan is originally from Wisconsin and spent her childhood training dogs and volunteering at the Humane Society.
 She has a BS in Biology/Zoology from Portland State University and a Master’s degree in Orientation and Mobility from Western Michigan University.

 Susan loves to travel and is excited to be an assessor for the International Guide Dog Federation.
 She is also an avid sports fan, poker player, and student of photography.
 She lives in Portland, Ore. with her partner and their enthusiastic, photogenic Border Collies.